-- We will only allow 1 person in the washroom or storage facilities at a time. - No one but instructors are permitted in kitchen facilities at any time, unless otherwise closed.
+- We will only allow 1 person in the washroom or storage facilities at a time. - No changerooms available and participants will be made aware that they should arrive in exercise attire. - No one but instructors are permitted in kitchen facilities at any time, unless otherwise closed.
 Food and retail requirements fall under separate guidelines from BCCDC. - Signage discouraging entry from non-essential visitors will be at every entrance. - Program participants and staff will be permitted to use the main hall and outdoor facilities (when they're able to distance from members of the public).
 This includes use of shared equipment (e.g. playgrounds, fields, beaches).
 In lieu of entry-way signage, signage discouraging visitor interactions will still be posted and visible.